hippolippo/PB2-More-Sim-Speeds/README.md

 # PB2-More-Sim-Speeds
-A mod for poly bridge 2 that allows for more simulatorion speeds
+A mod for poly bridge 2 that allows for more simulation speeds

+Requires PTF and Bepinex